RaccoonGG/FlaskyIPTV_Player/README.md

 - Stream verification in the radio panel is a lightweight HEAD/GET check — it confirms the server is reachable but does not guarantee the audio stream is free of buffering or quality issues
 - OpenSubtitles download quota is 5/day for anonymous use and 20/day for free registered accounts.
 When the quota is exhausted the player suggests switching to SubDL (300/day with a free key, no login required).
 - M3U URL proxy playlists are stored in RAM and are lost when the FlaskyIPTV server restarts — any player that stored the URL will receive a `503` response until the playlist is regenerated from the actions drawer
+- Fullscreen requested from the remote can fall back to a full-viewport CSS overlay instead of true browser fullscreen — this is a browser security restriction (a remote tap can't carry the "direct user gesture" requirement across devices), not a bug.
+The visual result is the same either way.
+- The remote's EPG guide button tracks open/closed by mirroring its own presses, not the panel's actual on-screen state — it can drift out of sync if EPG is opened or closed from the FlaskyIPTV screen directly instead of from the remote
+- `remote_control.html` opened as a standalone file (rather than via the `/remote` link) has no way to remember the PC's address between opens — nothing is persisted; re-enter it or use the `/remote` link + home screen icon instead if that's annoying